a6b8/evmNodes/README.md

 # Evm Nodes

-This module helps in checking the activity of lists of Evm Nodes.
-It simultaneously queries the `networkId`, measures the response speed of the server, and estimates whether the Nodes are Archive Nodes based on RPC URLs.
+Evm Nodes is a CLI-enabled module for checking the activity of Evm Nodes.
+It provides insights into the status of these nodes, including network connectivity, response speed, and the possibility of querying historical data through Archive Nodes based on RPC URLs.

 ## Features:
 - Checking the availability of the Node.